In the Nick: Production

-Many of the same team had just made Jazz Boat.
+The film was based on a story by the writer of the novel Bang to Rights, Frank Norman.
+The film was described as a sequel to Jazz Boat (1960) and featured many of the same cast and crew.

+Irwin Allen said in August 1959, while Jazz Boat ws still filming, that "after seeing the rushes for Jazz Boat it was quite apparent that we had on film a remarkable box office project and we decided immediately to put into action this sequel."

+The featured song "Must Be" was written by Lionel Bart.

+Filming took place starting 14 September 1959 with a week's location work and the rest of the movie shot at MGM's Boreham Wood studio.
+This resulted in Let's Get Married.

+Warwick were reportedly so pleased with the film during filming it considered making a third film with the same team.

 Critical reception

-The Monthly Film Bulletin noted "A sequel to Jazz Boat, with the same leading characters and production team, In the Nick is cast very much in the same mould--easy-going mixture of farce and fantasy, loose and ingenuous scripting, excellent (if bizarre) team-playing.
+The Monthly Film Bulletin noted: "A sequel to Jazz Boat, with the same leading characters and production team, In the Nick is cast very much in the same mould – easy-going mixture of farce and fantasy, loose and ingenuous scripting, excellent (if bizarre) team-playing.
 James Booth stands out for his genuinely observed portrait of Spider, Bernie Winters appears to be one of those rare comedians who can keep his moronic style of clowning free from offensiveness, and Niall MacGinnis (Governor), Harry Andrews (Chief Officer) and Ian Hendry (rival mobsters) all catch the eye.
 Anthony Newley is rather at sea as a psychiatrist, but plays with a likable modesty and warmth, and an improved Anne Aubrey discretely burlesques Jayne Mansfield.
 There is much in this film that is conventionally weak and structurally uneven, yet it gets closer to contemporary feeling than numerous more ambitious comedies.
-The dialogue, particularly, strikes an authentic note, and Ken Hughes' debt to Frank Norman, who wrote the original story, seems considerable." while TV Guide noted, "Though there are some genuinely funny moments in the film, Newley is miscast as the compassionate psychologist.
+The dialogue, particularly, strikes an authentic note, and Ken Hughes' debt to Frank Norman, who wrote the original story, seems considerable."

+Variety wrote: "In the Nick – British slang for in the cooler – suffers somewhat since it explores a joke only recently perpetrated successfully in Two Way Stretch. ...
+It lacks star value for the U.S., but U.K. audiences will find it an amusing enough diversion.
+Warwick has poured its small stock company into the pic and augmented it with some well-tried thesps.
+Ken Hughes' direction is straightforward and brisk.
+His screenplay, based on a story by Frank Norman, has the authenticity expected in view of the fact that Norman has become a lively, successful author after several years spent on and off in jails.
+The story lags towards the end but when it sticks to situation gags it is okay for yocks."

+TV Guide noted, "Though there are some genuinely funny moments in the film, Newley is miscast as the compassionate psychologist.
 Though relatively straightforward for its first half, the plot becomes convoluted and the motivations are twisted in the second half."